 Not all wrinkles are created equal.
 In fact as lines go, the ones that spread from the outer corners of our eyes – aka crow’s feet – are far from the most bothersome (I’d say that accolade goes to the aptly squirm-inducingly named nasolabial folds, that's laughter lines to you or me)

-Crow’s feet are associated with expressions of joy and empathy, rather than looking grumpy or tired as lines can, but that’s not to say shouldn’t want to pay the area some attention.
+Crow’s feet are associated with expressions of joy and empathy, rather than looking grumpy or tired as frown lines can, but that’s not to say you shouldn't pay these wrinkles some attention.
 Fixating over specific lines is foolish, but wanting the skin around your eyes to look fresh, plump and as perky as possible is human, particularly if you’ve noticed dramatic changes in the area and you’re not really sure why.

 Looking for advice on the best ways to work with your crow’s feet?
 Read on to discover everything you need to know and all the best products and treatments that will keep them looking soft and feeling comfortable.